 The process for getting a medical marijuana card in California is relatively simple.
-When you work with a licensed doctor network like Leafwell, it is even easier to navigate the legal framework as a team of professionals is there to help you every step of the way.
+When you work with a licensed doctor network or telemedicine provider, it is even easier to navigate the legal framework as a team of professionals is there to help you every step of the way.

 2. Complete the questionnaire and upload a photograph.

-You will be taken to the waiting room, where you’ll be connected to one of our physicians for a face-to-face chat online.
+After the initial information is gathered, you will usually be taken to a waiting room, where you’ll be connected to a physician for a face-to-face chat (online or in-person).
 The physician will then assess your application to see if medical marijuana (or cannabis & cannabinoids) is suitable for your health needs and the conditions you suffer from.
-You will receive a text message via your cell phone when the physician is ready to see you.

 3. Once approved, you’ll be sent a copy of your recommendation letter via email.